 - Bureau of Meteorology Warning Services: - Severe Thunderstorm Warnings typically provide 0.5 to 2 hours' notice.
 These short-range forecasts are based upon radar, data from field stations, reports from storm spotters as well as synoptic forecasts; and - Severe Weather Warnings for synoptic scale events that cause a range of hazards, including flooding.
-Examples of synoptic scale events are the deep low-pressure systems off the NSW coast. - Realtime rainfall and water level information is provided by Manly Hydraulics Laboratory (MHL) and Council at the Lake Conjola Entrance as listed in Table 3.2.
+Examples of synoptic scale events are the deep low-pressure systems off the NSW coast.

+- Realtime rainfall and water level information is provided by Manly Hydraulics Laboratory (MHL) and Council at the Lake Conjola Entrance as listed in Table 3.2.
 MHL also provide realtime tidal harmonic analysis on the Lake Conjola Entrance gauge to provide indication of entrance constriction and openness.
 The Council gauge is currently operated with automatic alert messages (email) which are sent to Council and SES staff via Enviromon.
-Presently there are no rainfall or water level stations in the upper catchment, but a new rain gauge is planned to be installed in the catchment headwaters in 2023.
-Whilst the Porters Creek Dam rain gauge is located just outside the Lake Conjola catchment, this gauge is representative of rainfall in the southwestern catchment headwaters.

-Realtime rainfall and water level information is available from Councils Fishermans Paradise and Porters Creek Dam rainfall gauges and Conjola Creek water level gauges.
-These gauges are currently operated with automatic alert messages (email) which are sent to Council and SES staff via Enviromon.
+A rainfall gauge in the headwaters of the catchment has recently been installed at George Boyd Lookout.
+Whilst the Porters Creek Dam rain gauge is located just outside the Lake Conjola catchment, this gauge is representative of rainfall in the southwestern catchment headwaters. - Realtime rainfall and water level information is available from Councils Fishermans Paradise and Porters Creek Dam rainfall gauges and Conjola Creek water level gauges.
+These gauges are currently operated with automatic alert messages (email) which are sent to Council and SES staff via Environmon.